nuzcraft/mini_haquelike/research/DevLog_FogOfWar.md

 ### Clips

 1. pre-changes clip
-2. Mingos' Restrictive Precise Angle Shadowcasting text on screen
+2. continued + Mingos' Restrictive Precise Angle Shadowcasting text on screen
 3. Clip of the code that sets up the fov
 4. In progress clip of visible and explored tiles
 5. Continued